Samaggi Samagom

 Samaggi Samagom (สามัคคีสมาคม, RTGS: Samakkhi Samakhom; "Unity Association"), the Thai Association in the United Kingdom, was established in 1901 by King Rama VI of Thailand.
-Samaggi Samagom is Thailand's only student association under royal patronage.
+Samaggi Samagom is Thailand's first student association under royal patronage.
 It adheres to its original purpose as a locus for Thai students, roughly 10,000 in the UK, to connect with one another.
 The Thai Embassy in London and its Office of Educational Affairs (OEA) has a large presence in the association's activities, with embassy representatives, and sometimes the ambassadors themselves, attending Samaggi Samagom events.
-The close working relationship is reflected in a Samaggi office located inside the OEA, but mostly by embassy funding of Samaggi's academic events.
+The close working relationship is reflected in the fact that Samaggi Samagom's registered address being at the OEA.

-Samaggi events
+Samaggi Events

-Samaggi Samagom organises many events for the Thai community in the UK, including Samaggi Karaoke Night, Samaggi Bowling Competition, and seminars.
-The major events organised by Samaggi Samagom are the Samaggi Games and Samaggi Night, a concert.
-The association’s recreational events, such as its annual concert and sports day, are funded by Thai companies.
+Samaggi Samagom organises many events for the Thai community in the UK, notably the Samaggi Games, Samaggi Careers Fair & Seminar and Samaggi Fest.
+The association's recreational events, such as its annual concert and sports day, are funded by Thai companies.

 Samaggi Games

 Samaggi Samagom's biggest event is the annual Samaggi Games.
 This is a sports day that involves several thousands of people, and is well attended by most Thai students as well as Thai expatriate workers in the UK.
+Sports such as Football, Basketball, Badminton, Chair Ball, and Athletics.
+The event sees over 800 attendees annually and is usually hosted at Crystal Palace National Sports Centre in South London.

-Many Thai companies use this opportunity to advertise their respective firms.
-The firms range from PTT to small Thai restaurants in the UK wishing to reach a broader market.
-Samaggi Games is open to all Thai students in the UK and hosts more than 1,000 Thai students from around the UK who come to play and support the games.
-Sports such as football, basketball, tennis, badminton, table tennis, squash, chair ball, and traditional Thai games such as Thai chess are contested.
+The event used to be the main opportunity for Samaggi Samagom's sponsors to advertise their respective firms which ranges from PTT to small Thai restaurants in the UK wishing to reach a broader market.
+However, recently companies focus their advertisement to online channels and Samaggi Samagom's other events.
+Sports previously played as part of Samaggi Games which are no longer played includes: Thai Chess, Tennis, Table Tennis and Squash.
+E-Sports was also briefly introduced in the 2022-2023 academic year.

-Samaggi seminars
+The 2024-2025 academic year introduced a live scoreboard where spectators and athletes are able to view scores and results of matches in real-time.
+The live scoreboard also allowed staff to digitally record scores of live games, feeding information into a central system.